What is the Silent Way approach?

-It is more successful than the traditional approach because the teacher let the student learn by her silence.
-The silence of the teacher makes her better observe the student and help him reach the necessary awareness to learn the language.
+It is more successful than the traditional approach because the teacher lets the student learn by his/her silence.
+The silence of the teacher makes him/her better observe the student and help him/her reach the necessary awareness to learn the language.

-The student better learn when he doesn’t have a “model” but produce by himself.
+The student better learns when he/she doesn’t have a “model” but produces by herself/himself.
 The Silent Way practitioners do not believe in repetitions and mimetic.

-A SW class focuses on quality and not on quantity so, it might appears a bit “slow” but in the long-term, it seems more effective than other approaches.
+A SW class focuses on quality and not on quantity so, it might appear a bit “slow” but in the long-term, it seems more effective than other approaches.

 - How does the use of silence aid/hinder teaching?